matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 modified to pass along the master identity key.)
 Alice's device will trust Bob's device if:

-- Alice's device has signed her master identity key,
-- her master identity key has signed Bob's master identity key,
+- Alice's device is using a master identity key that has signed Bob's master identity key,
 - Bob's master identity key has signed Bob's device, and
 - none of those signatures have been revoked.